Don't Flop: Innovation

-In recent times Don't Flop has led the way in introducing new forms of battling.
+In recent times, Don't Flop has led the way in introducing new forms of battling.
 In 2012, Don't Flop hosted its annual April Fools event.
 Here, many new formats of the written battle style were introduced.
 At the same event, Don't Flop also hosted its first ever 3-way battle.
 Then, at the "Second Quarter Try-Outs" event in Manchester, a battle which involved both rapping and guitar playing was showcased for the first time.
 Don't Flop has also shown innovation in the way battles are judged to ensure the right decision is made.
 Moving away from a traditional format, in the 2013 tag team tournament, judging was done after the event by judges that video their decision, which was then edited in to the battle video.

-Also in mid 2015, Don't Flop introduced a new format of battling known as "Freestyle Royal Rumble", a format that has a non specific number of participants (that can be increased or decreased in the span of the rumble) all freestyling with & against one another in either a tag team or free for all objective.
+Also in mid 2015, Don't Flop introduced a new format of battling known as "Freestyle Royal Rumble", a format that has a non specific number of participants (that can be increased or decreased in the span of the rumble) all freestyling with and against one another in either a tag team or free for all objective.

 List of Champions

 Until 2012, there was no crowning achievement within Don't Flop.
 Many people thought that Oshea and Sensa were the two best battlers in the league.
 They battled once already, and planned to battle again for the title.
 Oshea defeated Sensa to become the league's first champion.

-Since then the title has changed hands twice.
+Since then, the title has changed hands twice.
 Tony D, the second champion, is the only champion to successfully defend the title three times, subsequently relinquishing the title after the third defense.
 At Checkpoint 2, Soul and Cee Major battled for the vacant title, in which Soul won and became Don't Flop's third champion.

 In 2016, Soul successfully defended his title against Raptor Warhurst.
 Soul was unsuccessful with his second title defense against Shox the Rebel.